GSA/digitalgov.gov/content/posts/2016-10-25-digitalgov-readers-and-subscribers-we-want-to-talk-to-you.md

 url: /2016/10/25/digitalgov-readers-and-subscribers-we-want-to-talk-to-you/
 date: 2016-10-25 3:00:21 -0400
 title: 'DigitalGov Readers and Subscribers: We Want to Talk to You'
-summary: 'As you know, over the last few years DigitalGov has surfaced the innovative advancements many are making across the government space while providing a platform for learning best practices and coming together as a community.
-Over the course of the next few weeks, a small team from 18F'
+summary: As you know, over the last few years DigitalGov has surfaced the innovative advancements many are making across the government space while providing a platform for learning best practices and coming together as a community.
+Over the course of the next few weeks, a small team from 18F
 authors:
   - 18f-team
 categories: